FIFA World Cup 2022: Enraged fans make SHOCKING revelations from inside fan village tents

 Continuing with his experience on the video, the fan said that he questioned the organisers if they were an original fan village.
 "They said, well, there are many fan villages.
 They avoided the question.
 I will tell you why it is cheaper getting a taxi which is about 35 minutes and quicker."

-In a separate video posted by BBC, on their Facebook channel on 20 November, a fan was seen saying, a Mexico fan can be seen saying, "When we saw the pictures online of this, it seemed like a really fun idea.
+In a separate video posted by BBC, on their Facebook channel on 20 November, a Mexico fan can be seen saying, "When we saw the pictures online of this, it seemed like a really fun idea.
 It seemed like really cool like a festival.
 But once we got here, our impressions were not precisely all positive.
 The tents are made of this really thick plastic which obviously for the nice and warm weather that we are having right now makes it extremely hot.
-Right now it is unbearable to be inside. "
+Right now it is unbearable to be inside."